dreamybird/techblog/linux/ssh/sshfs.md

-# Mount a remote file system by sshfs
+# Mount a remote file system by sshfs tool
 ## Introduce
 SSH is very powerful thing.
 You could resolve a lot of issues by the SSH.
 I trying show how to mount remote file system to your workstation or server.
 Sometimes we faced with situation when want to edit remote files of puppet or web site.